pnnl/tesp/install/Windows/Windows_build.rst

  make
  make install

-CZMQ next, with a special Makefile, and please note that newer versions of CZMQ may not work with FNCS:
+CZMQ next, with customized libraries to link:

 ::